 - Processes: content curation, personalization, search, communication, collaboration

 While it used to be thought of as a “front-office” technology—we used it to deliver e-learning—it’s being upstaged in the front-end by more intuitive platforms, and in the back-end by more advanced optimization solutions.

 As we can see in our ecosystem mapping, an organization looking today to create and unify a stellar learning journey for its workforce might shop for a Learning Experience Platform.
 A training department looking to optimize resources and budgets would look at a TRMS.
 To unify data for informal learning, one might consider a LRS, etc.

 How the Training Resource Management System fits in

 A Training Resource Management System (TRMS) is a software to help training professionals optimize the overall performance of their Instructor-Led training (ILT) activity by improving back-office processes.

-Where it fits – The Training Resource Management System does not face the learner: it is back-office technology for training professionals to help run your activity run efficiently and effectively.
-It focuses on Instructor-Led Training Processes, and therefore sits at the bottom-left of our chart
+Where it fits – The Training Management System does not face the learner: it’s a back-office technology for training professionals to help run your activity run efficiently and effectively.
+It focuses on Instructor-Led Training Processes, and therefore sits at the bottom-left of our chart.

 LMS augmentation – The TRMS augments the LMS along 3 main axes:

 - Audiences: it can manage the logistics, commercial and regulatory processes necessary to train external audiences, technical workers, and country-specific audiences.